Fraunhofer-AISEC/gallia/docs/index.md

 [Gallia](https://github.com/Fraunhofer-AISEC/gallia) is an extendable pentesting framework with the focus on the automotive domain.
 The scope of the toolchain is conducting penetration tests from a single ECU up to whole cars.
 Currently, the main focus lies on the [UDS](https://www.iso.org/standard/72439.html) interface.
-Taking advantage of this modular design, the [logging and archiving](https://fraunhofer-aisec.github.io/gallia/penlog.7.html) functionality was developed separately.
-Acting as a generic interface, the logging functionality implements reproducible tests and enables post-processing tasks.
+Acting as a generic interface, the [logging](https://fraunhofer-aisec.github.io/gallia/logging.html) functionality implements reproducible tests and enables post-processing tasks.

 ----